totovr/Processing/Kinect/Tracking_Legs/README.md

 # Skeleton tracking and angle detection using SimpleOpenni library

-  In this program I map 4 angles of the legs using Skeleton tracking
+  This program map 4 angles of the legs and 4 angles of the arms using Skeleton tracking

-  ## Under construction